-The current liver allocation system is primarily based on the principle of medical urgency, wherein the liver candidates with the highest risk of waitlist mortality are prioritized for liver offers.
-Other factors, namely blood type compatibility, distance from donor hospital, and waiting time, also impact a candidate's place on a match run for a liver offer.
-Medical urgency is quantified by the model for end-stage liver disease (MELD) score (for candidates age 12 and older) or the pediatric end-stage liver disease (PELD) score (for candidates age less than 12).
+The current liver allocation system utilizes the principle of medical urgency, wherein the liver candidates with the highest risk of waitlist mortality are prioritized for liver offers.
+Other factors, namely blood type compatibility, distance from donor hospital, and waiting time also impact a candidate's place on a match run for a liver offer.11 Medical urgency is quantified by the MELD score (for candidates age 12 and older) or the PELD score (for candidates age less than 12).

-The MELD score, which was developed in 2001 and incorporated into OPTN policy in 2002, is calculated using objective laboratory values and is designed to predict the likelihood of 90 day mortality for candidates on the waitlist.
-MELD was updated in 2016 to include serum sodium in the calculation.
-Currently, the MELD score, typically called MELD Na, includes the following laboratory values: creatinine, bilirubin, INR, and sodium.
-MELD scores range from six to 40, with higher scores indicating a higher risk of waitlist mortality and therefore increased urgency for transplant.
+The MELD score, which was developed in 2001 and incorporated into OPTN policy in 2002, is calculated using objective laboratory values and is designed to predict the likelihood of 90-day mortality for candidates on the waitlist.12 MELD was updated in 2016 to include serum sodium in the calculation.13 Currently, the MELD score, typically called MELD Na, includes the following laboratory values: creatinine, bilirubin, INR, and sodium.14 MELD scores range from six to 40, with higher scores indicating a higher risk of waitlist mortality and therefore increased urgency for transplant.

-The PELD score was introduced into OPTN policy in 2002 and has not been updated since it was first developed in 2000.
-15 Similar to MELD, it is calculated using objective lab values and is designed to predict the risk of 90 day waitlist mortality for pediatric candidates on the liver transplant waitlist.
-The PELD score is currently calculated using the following variables: age, albumin, bilirubin, INR, and growth failure.
-16 PELD scores range from -99 to 99, although candidates generally have PELD scores between six and 40.
+The PELD score was incorporated into OPTN policy in 2002 and has not been updated since it was first developed in 2000.15 Similar to MELD, it is calculated using objective lab values and is designed to predict the risk of 90-day waitlist mortality for pediatric candidates on the liver transplant waitlist.
+The PELD score is currently calculated using the following variables: age, albumin, bilirubin, INR, and growth failure.16 PELD scores range from -99 to 99, although candidates generally have PELD scores between six and 40.
 Same as MELD, candidates with a higher PELD score are more at risk of waitlist mortality and are therefore ranked higher in liver allocation.